-Gauging A short term, intermittent measurement of flow in a pipe for represent observed wastewater flows and levels for selected dry and wet weather periods.
+The adjustment of model hydrological and hydraulic parameters to represent observed wastewater flows and levels for selected dry and wet weather periods.
 The observed calibration data is usually of high quality and has been captured at a sufficient resolution, both temporally and spatially, to enable a representative calibration to be completed.
 Typically, the observed data is captured over a 3-to-12-month period and should record a range of wet weather events and sufficient dry weather periods to enable a representative model calibration to be completed.